transtats/transtats/README.md

 ## Transtats

-A Django app, for developers, package maintainers and translators, with an idea of some solution around tracking translation progress of the package for downstream releases with respect to current development.
+Tracking translation progress of the package for downstream releases with respect to current development.

 #### Setup development environment: virtualenv